usnistgov/git-novice-MSE/_episodes/04-changes.md

 > > {: .language-bash}
 > > Now the files are ready to commit.
 You can check that using `git status`.
 If you are ready to commit use:
 > > ~~~
-> > $ git commit -m "Write plans to start a base on Venus"
+> > $ git commit -m "Write note about considering Venus"
 > > ~~~
 > > {: .language-bash}
 > > ~~~
 > > [master cc127c2]
-> >  Write plans to start a base on Venus
+> >  Write note about considering Venus
 > >  2 files changed, 2 insertions(+)
 > >  create mode 100644 venus.txt
 > > ~~~